We are a brand new, Irish foundation dedicated to improving the mental-health of young people.

-The provision of these 365 free sessions is made possible by our community partners, The Ink Factory & PIERCED.ie.
+JC Foundation is made possible by our partners, The Ink Factory & PIERCED.ie.

 JC Foundation was established in response to the tragic loss of John Connolly (founder of The Ink Factory) at the age of 33.
 The Foundation is dedicated to increasing awareness of mental-health issues in young adults and tackling the stigma around reaching out for help.